5 - Introduction to the transition plan

 • Q: Quantification of actions

-• Q1: An overall emissions reduction potential of the Transition Plan is quantitatively assessed.
-The impacts of implementing the actions are evaluated qualitatively.
+• Q1: An overall emissions reduction potential of the transition plan is evaluated quantitatively.
+The impacts of implementing the actions are assessed qualitatively.

 • R: Low-carbon trajectory

-• R1: The quantification of the reduction potential allows the construction of a bottom-up trajectory over 3-4 years, i.e. the period for renewal of the assessment.
-It justifies the achievement of a short-term objective (horizon of the next assessment) consistent with the overall objective.
+• R1: The quantification of the reduction potential allows construction of an ascending (bottom-up) trajectory over 3–4 years, i.e. the inventory renewal period.
+It justifies the achievement of a short-term objective (horizon of the next inventory) consistent with the overall objective.

 • S: Monitoring

-• S1: Indicators for monitoring and implementing actions are defined.
+• S1: Monitoring and implementation indicators for the actions are defined.
 Monitoring performance indicators (significant emissions) between each renewal of the approach is not imposed.

-The information and deliverables obtained at the end of step 5, and associated with the above requirements, are to be reported at the end of the approach:
+The information and deliverables obtained at the end of Step 5, and associated with the above requirements, shall be reported at the end of the approach:

 Last updated